-The preponderance of data currently available to the Environmental Defense Institute at the time of this writing clearly indicate that there is a major public health and safety hazard looming related to the migration of U.S. Department of Energy (DOE) Idaho National Laboratory (INL) previously called the Idaho National Engineering and Environmental Laboratory (INEEL) waste discharges.
+The preponderance of data currently available to the Environmental Defense Institute at the time of this writing clearly indicate that there is a major public health and safety hazard looming related to the migration of U.S. Department of Energy (DOE) Idaho National Laboratory (INL) waste discharges.
 This pollution is currently contaminating the Snake River Plain Aquifer.
 U.S. Geological Survey (USGS) data shows the threat to all downstream users of this sole source aquifer, as well as communities unitizing the Snake River and Columbia River (a tributary to the Columbia River) due to huge aquifer contribution to the regional river drainage volume.
+This waste dumping represents an existential environmental threat to all Idahoans due to the contaminated air and migration into our sole source Snake River Aquifer designated by EPA in 1991.

 DOE has consistently claimed in many environmental reports over the decades that INL contaminates move very slowly ("inches per year") into the aquifer and that there is "no record of any historical flooding" or of "INL contaminates reaching the public".
 However, USGS studies of flooding and other reports of the Idaho Nuclear Technology and Environmental Center (INTEC) alone document 41 lava tubes capable to moving contaminates rapidly ("6 miles per day") and thus potentially reaching the Snake River in 8 days.
-Admittedly, these deadly hazardous chemical and radioactive contaminates are diluted in the aquifer, but continue to show up at increasing levels in off-site sampling data and at aquifer discharge sites on the Snake River, as the documentation below clearly shows.
-Even at below regulatory limits set by the Environmental Protection Agency (EPA), few water users want radionuclides in their water no matter the level.
+Admittedly, these deadly hazardous chemical and radioactive contaminates are diluted in the aquifer, but continue to show up at increasing levels in off-site sampling data and at aquifer discharge sites on the Snake River, as the documental Protection Agency (EPA), few water users want radionuclides in their water no matter the level.
 EPA's regulatory limits themselves are challenged in court for not being adequately protective of human health.

-If true, and this report challenges the assumption, by state and federal government agency public proclamations that it will take INL contaminates 100 to 200 years to reach the Snake River, offers little solace when those contaminates (i.e. plutonium) have a deadly half-live of 24,000 years.
+This report challenges the assumption, by state and federal government agency public proclamations that it will take INL contaminates 100 to 200 years to reach the Snake River, offers little solace when those contaminates (i.e. plutonium) have a deadly half-live of 24,000 years and technetium-99, with half-life 213,000 years, is a long lived carcinogenic radionuclide created by nuclear fission from nuclear reactors or nuclear weapons testing.
+Nuclear fuel debris buried underground at INL's Radioactive Waste Management Complex (RWMC) and waste from nuclear fuel reprocessing at INL's Idaho Nuclear Technology Center (INTEC) have released Tc- 99 into the ground.
+Technetium-99 contamination from INTEC operations of Tc-99 has been detected in the aquifer since 1998.
 The public justifiably demands additional independent groundwater studies that include the cumulative contaminate hazard of toxic chemicals and radionuclides in our water supply.

 Immediate action is needed by federal and state regulators, in addition to public pressure, to ensure that all tank waste, buried radioactive and hazardous chemical wastes are exhumed (into safe interim storage), and that continued dumping of INL liquid process waste into unlined percolation ponds is terminated because it facilitates the flushing of pollution into the aquifer.
-The current Bush Administration cutbacks on "cleanup" funding at DOE sites and policy decisions designed to permanently leave huge quantities of deadly waste in current vulnerable underground disposal units portends a tragic legacy for future generations' water quality.
+The current Administration cutbacks on "cleanup" funding at DOE sites and policy decisions designed to permanently leave huge quantities of deadly waste in current vulnerable underground disposal units portends a tragic legacy for future generations' water quality.